Longitudinal collective modes in relativistic asymmetric magnetized nuclear matter within the covariant Vlasov approach: Introduction

 Special attention is given to the behavior of isoscalar-like and isovector-like modes.
 We analyze how the magnetic field modifies the speed of sound in these modes and how the coupling between neutrons and protons through the meson fields leads to indirect magnetic effects on the neutron sector, despite the absence of a direct coupling to the magnetic field.
 In particular, we show that the proton response is strongly altered by Landau quantization, which feeds back into the neutron dynamics via the isovector meson field.
 In contrast, the isoscalar-like neutron modes are only weakly affected, due to the nearly symmetric nature of the proton response in these in-phase oscillations.

 This study provides a detailed characterization of the magnetic field-induced modifications of the collective excitations in nuclear matter, highlighting both the direct and indirect effects of the magnetic field on the system.
 The formalism developed here can be extended to include finite-temperature, beta-equilibrated matter, anomalous magnetic moments, and the presence of leptonic or hyperonic components.
+Extensions of the present formalism to transverse modes, are also possible and will be considered in future studies.
 Such extensions are essential for a comprehensive understanding of matter under the extreme conditions encountered in neutron stars and other compact objects.

 In Sec.
 II we show a brief review of the Covariant Vlasov equation approach for nuclear neutral matter, including electrons and the electromagnetic field, and in the presence of an external magnetic field.
 The numerical results are presented and discussed in Sec.
 III and the conclusions are drawn in Sec.
 IV.